bicknarnes/KNN_Image_Reconstruction/README.md

 <img src="figs/knnk1.png" width=1500>

-If K is 1, you're arbitrarily grabbing very specific data and weighting it way too heavily.
+If K is 1, you're grabbing very specific data (the nearest pixel) and weighting it way too heavily.
 Things get blocky.

 ### How to run

 This project was made in a google Colab .ipynb notebook environment, and still runs best there (imo).
-You can get there by this [link](https://colab.research.google.com/drive/1osKgkQqXICLf7xR8yOvauopszEaeksXm?usp=sharing) or if that's a dead link by now the .ipynb notebook is also copied to this repo.
+You can get there by this [link](https://colab.research.google.com/drive/1osKgkQqXICLf7xR8yOvauopszEaeksXm?usp=sharing) or if that's a dead link by now, the .ipynb notebook is also copied to this repo.

 I really don't even know why I went to the trouble (not that it was much trouble) of making it a .py file, but I did.